18F/snap-api-prototype/README.md

 + [Web API documentation](/docs/web_api_documentation.md)
 + [Python API documentation](/docs/python_api_documentation.md)

 An [Web API instance](https://snap-prototype-financial-factors.app.cloud.gov/) is deployed to Cloud.gov.
-Since this application falls under [ATO pre-assessment](https://before-you-ship.18f.gov/ato/types/#conditions-for-pre-assessment), it is password-protected and only available to Federal staff.
-Please reach out via [email](mailto:eligibility-apis-initiative@gsa.gov) if you are a Federal employee and would like a demonstration of the web API and pre-screener.
+Since this application falls under [ATO pre-assessment](https://before-you-ship.18f.gov/ato/types/#conditions-for-pre-assessment), it is password-protected.
+Please reach out via [email](mailto:eligibility-apis-initiative@gsa.gov) if you would like a demonstration of the web API and pre-screener.

 ## State coverage and modeling progress

-The API does not cover every state and every facet of SNAP eligibility at this time.
+The API does not cover every state or every facet of SNAP eligibility at this time.

 See below for more detail on state coverage and SNAP modeling progress: